bilalk88/vulnlab-quickstart/README.md

 | `docker` not found | Install Docker Desktop and make sure it's running |
 | Port already in use | Stop the conflicting app or change the port in `lab-api/.env` |
 | Dashboard can't connect to API | Make sure Lab API is running on port 4100 |

 ---

+## 🤝 Contributing & Collaboration

+This project is open to contributions from the security community.
+If you find a bug, want to add a new lab application, improve documentation, or suggest a tool — you're very welcome to get involved.

+- **Found an issue?** → [Open a GitHub Issue](../../issues/new) — describe the problem, your OS, and steps to reproduce.
+- **Have an improvement?** → [Submit a Pull Request](../../pulls) — fork the repo, make your changes on a new branch, and open a PR with a clear description of what you changed and why.
+- **Have an idea or question?** → Start a [Discussion](../../discussions) to talk it through before building.

+**PR guidelines:**
+- Keep changes focused — one feature or fix per PR
+- Update the README if your change affects setup steps or tool lists
+- Test your changes on a clean environment before submitting
+- Be respectful — this is a learning space for everyone

+> ⭐ If this project helped you, consider starring the repo — it helps others find it too.

+---